geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 Treat the trap as a 4th-level spell for the purpose of dispel magic or similar effects.
 Destroying all three chandeliers ends the effect early.
 Each 10-foot-diameter chandelier has AC 13, 25 hit points, and immunity to poison and psychic damage.
 When a chandelier is destroyed, it falls to the ground.
 Each creature beneath a chandelier when it falls must make a DC 13 Dexterity saving throw, taking 35 (10d6) bludgeoning damage on a failed save, or half as much damage on a successful one.

 Hidden in a false shelf in one display case (DC 18 Investigation to locate) is a small leather pouch.
-Inside: 800 gp in platinum coins and a receipt written in the same precise handwriting as the letters in the library:
+Inside: 80 pp and a receipt written in the same precise handwriting as the letters in the library:

 "Payment received for services rendered.
-Quarterly retainer - 500 gp.
-Bonus for expedited rift analysis - 300 gp.
-Continue current research protocols. —V.Q."
+Quarterly retainer - 50 pp. Bonus for expedited rift analysis - 30 pp. Continue current research protocols. —V.Q."

 ### Treasure
 The items in the room and its display cases are Lady Emer’s hoard.
 See “Lady Emer’s Hoard” for more information.